 During the fiscal year, the Audit Committee reviewed the Bank's policy regarding the services that could be provided by its external auditor.
-The policy specifies the prior approval procedures for non-auditing services provided by the Bank's auditor.
-The policy generally prohibits the Bank from hiring its auditor to provide certain services unrelated to audits at the Bank and its subsidiaries, including services related to bookkeeping and to the financial statements; to the design and implementation of financial information systems; to evaluation, actuarial, internal audit and investment banking services; to management and human resources functions; and to legal services.
-The policy allows the Bank to retain the services of the auditor for non-auditing services in certain cases and only with the prior approval of the Audit Committee.
-The Committee thus approved in accordance with the policy certain services to be rendered by the external auditor in connection with the Bank's transition towards International Financial Reporting Standards (IFRS).
+The policy specifies the prior approval procedures for non-auditing services provided by the Bank's external auditor.
+The policy generally prohibits the Bank from hiring its external auditor to provide certain services unrelated to audits to the Bank and its subsidiaries, including services related to bookkeeping and to the financial statements, to the design and implementation of financial information systems, to evaluation, actuarial, internal audit and investment banking services, to management or human resources functions, and to legal services.
+The policy allows however the Bank to retain the services of the external auditor for other non-auditing services only with the prior approval of the Audit Committee.
 In addition, the policy sets out various restrictions on the hiring of personnel who have worked for the external auditor.